oliviawestmacottssw/SSW.Rules.Content/rules/middle-tier---do-you-submit-all-dates-to-sql-server-in-iso-format/rule.md

  print convert( datetime, '20200701' )

  -- returns Jul 1 2020 12:00AM, only one which is same as above
-​Code - ISO format date is the best
+Code - ISO format date is the best

 The extended format can still mix up month & day in some circumstances, whereas the basic format is the only one that always works correctly.

 To be even more pedantic, when you include the time as well as the date, the value isn't really an ISO value at all!
-The ISO representation of a date/time would be '20200701T0958', whereas for SQL you should send it as '2020​0701 09:58'.
+The ISO representation of a date/time would be '20200701T0958', whereas for SQL you should send it as '20200701 09:58'.
 This isn't even the extended ISO format as it is missing the obligatory "T" character (ref. section 5.4.1 of the standard).

 (The standard does allow you to "be omitted in applications where there is no risk of confusing", but it doesn't allow you to add a space or mix basic date with extended time.)